Tekdirfan/Matching-Algorithms/README.md

 The Egalitarian Matching algorithm, implemented using linear programming, finds a matching that minimizes the total dissatisfaction (or rank) across all participants.
 It seeks to produce the most "fair" matching without stability constraint.

-#### Nash Welfare Matching
+#### Nash Matching

-The Nash Welfare Matching algorithm aims to maximize the product of the utilities (or satisfaction) of all participants in the matching.
+The Nash Matching algorithm aims to maximize the product of the utilities (or satisfaction) of all participants in the matching.
 It is a fairness criterion that balances equity and efficiency in matching outcomes without stability constraint.

 #### Sex-Equal Matching